satutama/session-storage/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

+Challenge:

+The app should contain a form with two fields:

+    A date input field:

+This field should allow the user to input a date value in day-month-year format.
+The default value should be the current date, and values with past dates should be invalid.
+The submitted field value should follow ISO 8601 formatting.

+    A currency field:

+This field should allow the user to input a number value (in Euro) that will be formatted and rounded to two decimal places.
+Ensure that values, errors, labels and instructions are presented in a user-friendly way.

+When the form is submitted, the values should be processed by a service that stores values between sessions.
+Below the form, the app should display the submitted values, sorted by the date field value (earlier dates on top).
+There should also be a button to clear the list.

+- Ensure that inputs are validated and that the user is unable to submit invalid or empty values.
+- Design is not the focus of the assignment, but the app should look presentable and provide a solid user experience.
+- Ensure that the app is displayed properly on common screens sizes and devices.

+Solution:

+Container component handle data communication from the DataService.

+Form and DataList components are presentational components.
+Simply take data as input and know how to display it on the screen.
+The Form component also emit an event.

+Data Service can retrieve, store and clear the stored data in the session storage.

+in the Container component, I assign the storedData$ in the property because of:

+- Direct injection: directly injecting the storedData$ observable from the DataService, so no additional setup or logic is needed before using it.
+- Reactive updates: The async pipe in the template automatically handles subscribing and unsubscribing to the observable, so the Data List component always displays the latest data without manual subscription management.
+So ngOnInit is unnecessary.
+- Readability: I makes it clear where the data is coming from and simplifies the component's code structure

+The Form component is using reactive forms for easier validation and data handling.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.